kevindoorhomes/doorway/listing-agent/daily-activities.md

 ---

+**Weekly Updates**

 After the listing has been active for a week, weekly updates will be available under the property address in DropBox.
 Onboarding prepares these for the listing agents.
-Each week a Property Report and a Showing Report will be prepared.
+Each week a Property Report will be prepared.
 These documents are used to inform clients of how their property is performing online, and can help agents as they encourage price improvements down the line.

 ![](/assets/Screen Shot 2018-01-18 at 2.47.44 PM.png)